adkng/BIS15W2021_Group_6_Project/Lean_exploration.md

 # Lean's analyses
-How do flower age and sex affect the amount of nectar per flower?
+How do time, flower age, and flower sex affect the amount of nectar per flower?

-## Note: NA's are removed
+#### Note: NA's are removed

 ```r
 nectar_perflower %>%